shrimpboat passes an incoming tanker on the Sabine River estuary

 Pass Battleground State Historic Site

-on the Louisiana side of the channel is visible from just south
+on the Louisiana side of the channel is visible from just south of

-been shown on TxDoT maps as "temporarily" closed since 1989.
+has been shown on TxDoT maps as "temporarily" closed since 1989.
 Mr.

 Your Hotel Here & Save

-On a beautiful Spring day after a heavy downpour, TE photographic contributor
+On a beautiful Spring day after a heavy downpour, TE photographic

-guide us to the Sabine Pass Cemetery (which we had missed during our Pre-Hurricane
+enough to guide us to the Sabine Pass Cemetery (which we had missed

-in the cemetery.
 The cemetery, which had been unkept for years, had a new THC marker

 erected recently and now receives a yearly cleaning by county workers

 Pass, The Town